 This is why Jack Dorsey, CEO of Twitter and Square, has made the controversial statement that the Bitcoin network incentivizes renewable power.
-Right now, Bitcoin is too niche for grid engineers to incorporate it into their plans, but if bitcoin miners become more regular and visible, they can be incorporated into grid designs and rate markets more thoroughly.
+Right now, Bitcoin is too niche for grid engineers to incorporate it into their plans.
+Still, if Bitcoin miners become more regular and visible, they can be incorporated into grid designs and rate markets more thoroughly.

 “This is an anecdote that we’re in the midst of working through right now.
 A community is zoned to have a new hospital built in their area.
 There are 17,000 energy customers, house to house, in that utility’s jurisdiction.
-They are going to bring a hospital that is going to double the amount of energy that this region pulls down.
-We can all agree that a hospital is a very worthy use of electricity, no argument there.
+They are going to bring a hospital that will double the amount of energy that this region pulls down.
+We can all agree that a hospital is a very worthy use of electricity; there is no argument there.

 They rebuild the transmission lines, they build a new substation that’s bigger, that can handle the additional load, and after they do all that, the hospital project falls apart.

 Oklo Inc is a startup that plans to make innovative new nuclear power facilities.
-Most existing nuclear facilities are massive multi-billion-dollar facilities, but Oklo plans to make micro-reactors, with much smaller facilities, lower costs, lower energy output, and quicker construction times.
+Most existing nuclear facilities are massive multi-billion-dollar facilities.
+Still, Oklo plans to make micro-reactors with much smaller facilities, lower costs, lower energy output, and quicker construction times.